-To use the same start procedure for server instance BBOASR1B, specify:
+To use the same start procedure for server instance BBOASR1B, specify: s bboasr1.bboasr1b,srvname='BBOASR1B'

-s bboasr1.bboasr1b,srvname='BBOASR1B'

-Environment variables for OS/390 clients
+Environment variables for z/OS or OS/390 clients

-The Administration application does not manage environment variables for OS/390 clients.
-You must create and manage OS/390 client environment files and point to them from client programs.
-Table 11 on page 130 tells you which environment variables are required or optional for OS/390 clients.
+The Administration application does not manage environment variables for z/OS or OS/390 clients.
+You must create and manage z/OS or OS/390 client environment files and point to them from client programs.
+Table 10 on page 130 tells you which environment variables are required or optional for z/OS or OS/390 clients.